Self-isolation and self-quarantine advice for COVID-19 (coronavirus)

 Where to self-isolate / self-quarantine

-You must directly travel to your chosen self-quarantine place.
+You must directly travel to your place of self-quarantine/self-isolation.

 You must ensure no one else enters or stays at the place you are self-quarantining unless:

 - they usually live there and you need to provide care/support to them, or receive care/support from them, or

 - your house is appropriately set up so you do not have contact with other people, as outlined in the ‘Living with other people’ section below.

 Because we need to minimise the number of people you are in contact with, you may need to make arrangements for yourself or other household members to stay somewhere else.

 SA Health or SA Police will advise if people who usually live in your household also need to self-quarantine.